Assam student in jail for alleged ‘pro-ULFA’ Facebook post; family demands release

 Barshashree Buragohain, 19, a second-year student of Mathematics at a Jorhat college, was arrested from Golaghat on May 18, and charged under sections 10 and 13 of the Unlawful Activities Prevention Act (UAPA) after the district police took suo motu cognisance of a post updated on her Facebook profile a day before.
 She is lodged in the Golaghat district jail.
 The case is being currently heard at the Gauhati High Court, and the next hearing is slated for July 21.

-As per the FIR, accessed by The Indian Express, the lines written in Assamese by Buragohain ‘Swadhin xurujor dixe akou ekhuj, Akou korim rashta druh’ (One more step towards the independent sun, we will continue to be seditious) were an implicit endorsement of the ULFA-I and pointed towards a larger “criminal conspiracy” and “intent to wage war against the Indian government.”
+As per the FIR, accessed by The Indian Express, the lines written in Assamese by Buragohain ‘Swadhin xurujor dixe akou ekhuj, Akou korim rastro druh’ (One more step toward the sun of freedom, Once again, I will commit treason) were an implicit endorsement of the ULFA-I and pointed towards a larger “criminal conspiracy” and “intent to wage war against the Indian government.”
 The FIR also stated that Buragohain had “accepted” that she had written the post.

 Following demands to release her, the Assam Police Special DGP (law and order) G P Singh in a statement on Wednesday said “due process was being followed”.
-Singh cited the words “akou korim rastro druh” (we will continue to be seditious) and said that Buragohain had made a “specific call to indulge in waging war”.
+Singh cited the words “akou korim rastro druh” (I will commit treason) and said that Buragohain had made a “specific call to indulge in waging war”.

 Subscriber Only Stories